 The protection of fundamental rights during a strike in the essential services is not just in the hands of the CGSSE.
-The ultimate safety net is the administrative injunction (precettazione), which is the order by the administrative authority to stop the industrial action1438.
-Due to the lack of dedicated regulation on strikes, the Constitutional Court had to assess if the regulation enacted during the fascist period and meant to regulate situations very different from contemporary strikes could be lawfully applied to strikes in the essential services in order to balance the industrial action with the competing public interest1439.
+The ultimate safety net is the administrative injunction (precettazione), which is the order by the administrative authority to stop the industrial action76.
+Due to the lack of dedicated regulation on strikes, the Constitutional Court had to assess if the regulation enacted during the fascist period and meant to regulate situations very different from contemporary strikes could be lawfully applied to strikes in the essential services in order to balance the industrial action with the competing public interest77.
 The 'precettazione' was the order by a public authority, such as the prefect and the city mayor, to order citizens to take action without delay in order to protect health and safety and public order and security, whenever these goods and services are at risk in matters relating to housing, local security, and hygiene.
-The Court also said that the contingent of people that is allowed to strike in an essential service depends on how many people are necessary in order to protect fundamental rights.
+The Court also said that the contingent of people that is allowed to strike in an essential service depends on how many people are necessary in that service in order to guarantee not the full service but the service which is necessary in order to protect fundamental rights.
 Thereafter authorities have used the 'precettazione' as the legal tool meant at stopping actions that are exceeding the bearable distress for consumers of services in such circumstances.
 Law no. 146/1990 has then regulated a special 'precettazione', which applies only in the case of a strike in the essential services.